 Education & Teaching

-Maryland encourages advanced training through initiatives like the Maryland Educator Shortage Reduction Act of 2023, and many local universities offer online master’s programs for certified teachers to deepen their skills.
-The ROI is evident in leadership roles, as K-12 education administrators in Maryland earn a median salary of around $100,000.
+Maryland supports advanced training through initiatives like the Maryland Educator Shortage Reduction Act of 2023, and many universities offer online MEd or MAT programs for certified teachers.

 Engineering & Applied Sciences